Inotila/Insta-assitant/README.md

 ### Existing Features

 Profile matching
-Your profile is matched to type of profile, where it is detirimined what are the best times to post and examples what hashtags for that profile look like.
+Your profile is matched to type of industry profile it belongs to.
+Using that data it is determined what the best times to post are.
+In addition an example a hashtags for that profile is given.

 Recommendations
 The app generates a recommendations on what type hashtags are best for the size/number of followers the users profile has.